avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 sequencing projects have been completed.

-If you don't know the accession number for a genome sequence (eg. for *Haemophilus influenzae*), how can you find it out?
+If you don't know the accession number for a genome sequence (eg. for *Mycobacterium leprae*, the bacterium that causes leprosy), how can you find it out?
 One way to do this is to look at the NCBI Genome website, which lists all fully sequenced genomes and gives the accession numbers for the corresponding DNA sequences.

-If you didn't know the accession number for the *Haemophilus influenzae* genome, you could find it on the NCBI Genome website by following these steps:
+If you didn't know the accession number for the *Mycobacterium leprae* genome, you could find it on the NCBI Genome website by following these steps:

 #.
 Go to the NCBI Genome website
    (`http://www.ncbi.nlm.nih.gov/sites/entrez?db=Genome <http://www.ncbi.nlm.nih.gov/sites/entrez?db=Genome>`_)
 #.
-In the first paragraph on the NCBI Genome website, it describes
+On the homepage of the NCBI Genome website, it gives links to the
-   the subdivisions of the Genome database, which include Archaea, Bacteria, Eukaryotae and Viruses.
-Click on 'Bacteria', since *Haemophilus influenzae* is a bacterium.
+   major subdivisions of the Genome database, which include Eukaryota, Prokaryota (Bacteria and Archaea), and Viruses.
+   Click on 'Prokaryota', since
+   *Mycobacterium leprae* is a bacterium.
 This will bring up a list of all fully sequenced bacterial genomes, with the corresponding accession numbers.
 Note that more than one genome (from various strains) may have been sequenced for a particular species.
 #.
 Use 'Find' in the 'Edit' menu of your web browser to search for
-   'Haemophilus influenzae' on the webpage.
-You should find that the genomes of several different *H. influenzae* strains have been sequenced.
-One of these is *H. influenzae* KW20, which has accession number NC\_000907.
+   'Mycobacterium leprae' on the webpage.
+You should find that the genomes of several different *M. leprae* strains have been sequenced.
+One of these is *M. leprae* TN, which has accession number NC\_002677.

 The list of sequenced genomes on the NCBI Genomes website is not a definitive list; that is, some sequenced genomes may be missing